intel-lab-lkp/linux/Documentation/networking/netfilter-sysctl.rst

 	with LOG target; this aims to prevent containers from flooding host kernel log.
 If enabled, this target also works in other network namespaces.
 This variable is only accessible from init_net.

+nf_max_table_jumps_netns - INTEGER (count)
+	default 65536

+	The maximum numbers of jumps a netns can have across its tables.
+	This only applies to non-init_net namespaces, and is read only for non-init_user_ns namespaces.
+Meeting or exceeding this value will cause additional rules to not be added, with EMLINK being return to the user.